David Bowie Beckenham Arts Lab The Chronology

 🎤 Artist: David Bowie / Junior’s Eyes

-🗒️ Notes: Performance at this Surrey venue, backed by the musicians from Junior’s Eyes who also played on the ‘Space Oddity’ album.
+🗒️ Notes: Performance backed by musicians from Junior’s Eyes who also played on the ‘Space Oddity’ album.

 📍 Beckenham 🇬🇧, England